ON THIS PAGE: You will learn about the different types of treatments doctors use for people with breast cancer. Use the menu to see other pages.

-Axillary lymph node dissection.
-In an axillary lymph node dissection, the surgeon removes many lymph nodes from under the arm, which are then examined by a pathologist for cancer cells.
+- Axillary lymph node dissection.
+In an axillary lymph node dissection, the surgeon removes many lymph nodes from under the arm.
+These are then examined for cancer cells by a pathologist.
 The actual number of lymph nodes removed varies from person to person.
-Recent research has shown that an axillary lymph node dissection may not be needed for all women with early-stage breast cancer with small amounts of cancer in the sentinel lymph nodes.
-Women having a lumpectomy and radiation therapy who have a smaller tumor and no more than two sentinel lymph nodes involved with cancer may avoid a full axillary lymph node dissection, which helps reduce the risk of side effects and does not decrease survival.
-If cancer is found in the sentinel lymph node, whether more surgery is needed to remove additional lymph nodes varies depending on the specific situation.
+An axillary lymph node dissection may not be needed for all women with early-stage breast cancer with small amounts of cancer in the sentinel lymph nodes.
+Women having a lumpectomy and radiation therapy who have a smaller tumor and no more than 2 sentinel lymph nodes with cancer may avoid a full axillary lymph node dissection.
+This helps reduce the risk of side effects and does not decrease survival.
+If cancer is found in the sentinel lymph node, whether more surgery is needed to remove more lymph nodes depends on the specific situation.

 Reconstructive (plastic) surgery

-Women who have a mastectomy may want to consider breast reconstruction, which is surgery to create a breast using either tissue taken from another part of the body or synthetic implants.
+Women who have a mastectomy may want to consider breast reconstruction.
+This is surgery to re-create a breast using either tissue taken from another part of the body or synthetic implants.
 Reconstruction is usually performed by a plastic surgeon.
-A woman may be able to have reconstruction at the same time as the mastectomy, called immediate reconstruction, or at some point in the future, called delayed reconstruction.
-In addition, reconstruction may be done at the same time as a lumpectomy to improve the look of the breast and to match the breasts, this is called oncoplastic surgery, and many breast surgeons can do this without the help of a plastic surgeon.
-Surgery on the healthy breast is also often done so both breasts have a similar appearance.
-Talk with your doctor for more information.
+A woman may be able to have reconstruction at the same time as the mastectomy, called immediate reconstruction.
+She may also have it at some point in the future, called delayed reconstruction.

 External breast forms (prostheses)

 An external breast prosthesis or artificial breast form provides an option for women who plan to delay or not have reconstructive surgery.
+These can be made of silicone or soft material, and fit into a mastectomy bra.
 Breast prostheses can be made to provide a good fit and natural appearance for each woman.

 Summary of surgical options